-Along the way, I’ve had to make a living and was directed into nursing by a vocational guidance counsellor when I was 25.
+Along the way, I’ve had to make a living and was directed into nursing when I was 25.
 By that time, I was tired of being a starving artist.
-It turns out that being hungry and living in an attic–which I actually did once–is not so inspiring after all!
+It turns out that being hungry and living in an attic is not so inspiring after all!
 Who knew?
 Another myth exploded.

 More recently I’ve studied Counselling and Psychotherapy.
-I run art therapy groups in Hobart which I enjoy immensely though it can be challenging trying to divert people away from self-defeating perfectionism.
+I run art therapy groups which I greatly enjoy though it can be challenging trying to divert people away from self-defeating perfectionism.
 The inner critic is generally not constructive.
 When creating art, self-reflection and striving for self-improvement is fine; self-criticism, in the harsh sense of the word, not so much.

-Art can be deeply frustrating; Brett Whitely called it: “a difficult pleasure”.
+The famous Australian artist Brett Whitely called painting: “a difficult pleasure”.
 There have been times when I’ve had a love-hate relationship with it but in the end, I think the best way to keep going is to be motivated by a love of learning for its own sake, to quote Robert Greene from his excellent book: “Mastery”.
-It’s not something that can be driven by a desire for praise, approval or success, in my opinion, but is instead energised by that irresistible urge to create and to learn more about one’s materials and how to use them to express the inexpressible: one’s subjective experience of the human condition, of life and of the world.
+It’s not something that can be driven by a desire for praise, approval or success, but is instead energised by that irresistible urge to create, to share the joy of creation and to perpetually learn more.
+And in art, there is always more to learn.